 A howling maelstrom of sound touches the track and fades as the light drives it away.
 A sense of progress oozes from the melody as the beats and bass contribute to the feeling of an escape from darkness into the light.

 “Neon Down” comes to life with a distorted, trembling synth melody that is full of lambent energy.
 It is tinged by aching emotion and suffused with warmth as as the chugging growl of the guitar keeps time with the steady beat.
 There’s a glittering synth solo that rises over the guitar’s energy.
 A guitar solo comes next, minor key but not negative, before the track breaks to a steady drum and bass pulse.

 The guitar leaps in to energize the music while an airy rush of sound shifts behind it.
-I am enamoured of the melody, so full of bursting life and dreamy feeling.
+I am enamoured by the melody, it is so full of bursting life and dreamy feeling.
 There’s also a powerful guitar solo that climbs and cries out with passionate energy before the track ends.

 Synthia is an album that seethes with darkness while being bathed by effulgent light.
 It is rich in musical textures and emotional expression and contrasts the contradictions inherent in its themes effectively.